BitCurator/bitcurator-access-redaction/README.md

-# BitCurator Access Redaction Tools (bca-redtools)
+# BitCurator Access Redaction Tools (bitcurator-acceess-redaction)

 This repository includes a set of data redaction tools developed for the BitCurator Access project.
 These tools are primarily intended to support scrubbing/overwriting patterns identified in raw disk image files, but may be applied to any source presented as a file.
 Redacting patterns from raw disk images (or files) may render the disk image (or file) unmountable or unrenderable.
 Use at your own risk!